OrsonTyphanel93/mathematical/README.md

 p(x) = \frac{e^{-E_\theta(x)}}{\int dx e^{-E_\theta(x)}} \implies  \ln p(x) = -E_\theta(x) - \ln  \int dx e^{-E_\theta(x)}
 $$

-We need to know $p(x)$ to calculate the update to compute $p(x)$!
-One way to approach this, is iteratively sample from the current $p(x)$, compute $E(x)$, sample, compute, sample, compute, ... until convergence.
+We need to know $p(x)$ to calculate the update to compute $p(x)$ One way to approach this, is iteratively sample from the current $p(x)$, compute $E(x)$, sample, compute, sample, compute, ... until convergence.
 In any rate, it's probably not ideal.

 There is an alternative though.
 Notice what happens if we instead try to solve for $\nabla_x p(x)$.
-The normalization disappears!
-This leads us to define the notion of the _score_
+The normalization disappears This leads us to define the notion of the _score_

 $$
 s_\theta(x) \equiv -\ln \nabla p(x) = \nabla E_\theta(x),